 This week I had the pleasure of traveling to Paris to attend – and present at – Big Data Paris.
 And the event was not only big in name, it was big in size, with thousands of people attending.
 And while the theme of the event was “Master the Data Galaxy,” I found that many delegates were very interested in a few other, more discrete, topics as well.

 Complying with the GDPR

 First, top of mind for many attendees is the General Data Protection Regulation (GDPR).
 With just over a year until it goes into effect, many organizations are now realizing the full impact it will have on their organization, and the massive implications (financial and reputational) if they fail to comply.
 In my discussions with the attendees, many realize that data governance is a key strategy to complying with the first principle of the GDPR.
 This is good news for Collibra, as our enterprise-wide data governance platform is the perfect solution for organizations looking to implement data governance for GDPR compliance.
 One of my colleagues, Tudor Borlea, recently looked at the UK’s Information Commissioner’s Office document “12 steps to take now to prepare for GDPR,” and mapped out how a true data governance platform can help.
-So if you’re struggling with how to implement data governance to support GDPR compliance, definitely check out his post, this e-book, this whitepaper and for deep study, this Collibra University course.
+So if you’re struggling with how to implement data governance to support GDPR compliance, definitely check out his post and for deep study, this Collibra University course.